m4rvin42/MyDashboard/README.md

 [http://localhost:8080](http://localhost:8080) and the backend on [http://localhost:3000](http://localhost:3000).
 The current IP is displayed in the "Configure" link.
+`start_dashboard_pi.sh` waits until the dashboard is reachable before launching Chromium in kiosk mode.
 Use `kioskctl` to enable or disable the kiosk mode manually.

 The kiosk helper defaults to the `pi` user.
 Set the `KIOSK_USER` environment variable if your Raspberry Pi user has a different name.